SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 ## Create, Update, and Delete Operations

 > **💡 Note**<br>
-> The following sections include code patterns.
+> - The following sections include code patterns.
 To explore various syntax options with an executable example, see section [Example: Exploring ABAP SQL Statements Changing Data in Database Tables](#example-exploring-abap-sql-statements-changing-data-in-database-tables) below.
+> - There are also CDS artifacts that allow not only reading but also creating, updating, and deleting.
+See [this section](#crud-operations-using-cds-artifacts).

 ### Using INSERT